hydrastro/pwdman/README.md

 retrieved passwords to the clipboard with `xclip`.

 ## Dependencies
-This cripts has the following dependencies:
+This script has the following dependencies:
 - `gpg`
 - `xclip`